© 2026 New Hampshire Public Radio

 Jisella Johana Patin Patin, a 31-year-old asylum-seeker from Ecuador, exits the U.S. District Court in Burlington to a crowd of supporters on Monday, March 16.
 A judge ordered her release after she was detained during an ICE raid targeting a different person in South Burlington last week.

-An Ecuadorian woman who was taken by ICE agents from her South Burlington home last week was released from custody on Monday after a federal judge ruled there was no good reason for her detention.
+One of three immigrants taken by ICE agents from a South Burlington home last week was released from custody on Monday after a federal judge ruled there was no good reason for her detention.

-Jisella Johana Patin Patin, 31, walked into her husband’s arms following the hearing at U.S. District Court in Burlington, then through a crowd of hundreds of supporters who were gathered outside the courthouse.
+Jisella Johana Patin Patin, a 31-year-old woman from Ecuador, walked into her husband’s arms following the hearing at the U.S. District Court in Burlington, then through a crowd of hundreds of supporters who were gathered outside the courthouse.

-Immigration and Customs Enforcement agents arrested Patin Patin and two others during their raid of her Dorset Street home last Wednesday.
-Agents were looking for a Mexican man who they believed had fled them earlier in the day.
+ICE agents raided Patin Patin’s Dorset Street home last Wednesday in search of a Mexican man who they believed had fled them earlier in the day.
 But after obtaining a search warrant and pushing through activists who had blockaded the front door, agents did not find the man inside.
-Instead, they arrested Patin Patin, her sister, Daysi Camila Patin Patin, and a third person, Christian Humberto Jerez-Andrade, for entering the country illegally.
+Instead, they arrested Jerez Andrade, Patin Patin, and her sister, Daysi Camila Patin Patin, for entering the country illegally.

 The sisters entered the U.S. through the southern border in 2023 and have pending asylum claims.
-Attorneys for all three quickly filed court petitions for their release.
+Jerez Andrade, who came to the country from Honduras in 2015, is facing removal proceedings in a Boston immigration court.
+Following last week’s arrests, attorneys for all three quickly filed court petitions in federal court in Vermont for their release.

 Johana Patin Patin’s was the first to be heard.
 She arrived in court wearing a fleece zip-up with a teddy bear pattern and her reddish-brown hair in a bun.